 The following lists provide the dates of the Holy Days of Obligation and moveable feasts for the United States.
 The first lists the dates for the six Holy Days of Obligation observed in the United States; the second lists the dates of the moveable feasts (holy days whose dates change from year to year).

 Sundays (including Epiphany, Palm Sunday, Easter Sunday, Pentecost, etc.) are always obligatory.

-Solemnity of Mary, Mother of God (Wednesday, January 1)
+Solemnity of Mary, Mother of God (NOT A HOLY DAY IN 2022 - Saturday, January 1)

-Ascension of Jesus (Thursday, May 21 - *Celebrated Sunday, May 24)
+Ascension of the Lord (Thursday, May 26 - *Celebrated Sunday, May 29)